Mabotya/Osmium-TC/README.md

 ## Main Features

+- Launch TRAIN CREW directly from the application
 - Easier setup and management of custom sounds
 - Easily apply composed or edited audio to TRAIN CREW
 - Create more realistic microphone announcements with audio processing